 Commissary: Interns will learn about diet preparation, maintaining stock and inventory, nutrition review, some general recordkeeping, and data entry.
 Students assigned in this area will also assist in the care for any quarantine (new) animals in the collection.

-Primate: Includes Mexican spider monkeys, white-handed gibbons, ring-tailed lemurs, golden lion tamarins, and cotton-top tamarins.
+Primate: Includes Mexican spider monkeys, white-handed gibbons, golden lion tamarins, cotton-top tamarins, and California sea lions.
 Also includes a variety of large reptiles including Chinese alligators, Burmese pythons, rhinoceros iguanas, and Sulcata tortoises.

 Specialty Internships: The following areas of concentration are available as Specialty Internships.
 These areas are available to individuals who can demonstrate special skills in these disciplines.
 Individuals chosen for these assignments will also have opportunities to participate in other animal projects throughout the zoo as assigned.
 Not all of these positions may be filled.